-The execution of this type of projects for the current period amounts to US\$21.6 million, with an increase of US\$10.7 million with respect to the previous period (2009 - 2013).
+The execution of these types of projects for the current period amounts to US\$21.6 million, with an increase of US\$10.7 million with respect to the previous period (2009 - 2013).
 Its development has been more important in two of the hotspot countries, Ecuador (US\$9.4 million, 43.3 percent) and Colombia (US\$8.6 million, 39.7 percent) have benefited the most in this area.
 Only US\$2.7 million has been financed in Peru and US\$0.8 million in Bolivia (Table 11.14).
-The development of this type of projects is considered important because it encourages sustainable development by linking the economy, society and the environment; the three legs of sustainability.
+These types of projects are important because they encourage sustainable development by linking the economy, society and the environment - the three legs of sustainability.